• Give

 About

-Katie Madden joined Crossroads Fund in October 2016 after a two-year break from work to finish her undergraduate degree at DePaul University.
+Katie M. joined Crossroads Fund in October 2016 after a two-year break from work to finish her undergraduate degree at DePaul University.
 Previously she spent 13 years in the Office of Philanthropy at Rush University Medical Center; and was Associate Director of donor relations.
 Katie is a founding member of Friends of Thorp, a parent-run not-for-profit at O. A. Thorp Scholastic Academy and she served as president for two years.
 She is currently on the board of Power Packs.

 Operations Director

-Kristina Roque
+Kristina R.

-Kristina Roque
+Kristina R.

 • Crossroad Fund's